Statistical and Computational Guarantees for Influence Diagnostics: INFLUENCE FUNCTIONS

-This idea of taking infinitesimal perturbations to approximate the effect of modifying data in statistics dates back to the infinitesimal jackknife~\cite{jaeckel1972infinitesimal}.
-A celebrated result of \citet{cook}, obtained from invoking the implicit function theorem to differentiate through the first order optimality conditions of $\theta_n$, gives the closed form expression
+This idea of taking infinitesimal perturbations to approximate the effect of modifying data in statistics dates back to the Ph.D. dissertation of \citet{Hampel1968ContributionsTT} and subsequently, the infinitesimal jackknife~\cite{jaeckel1972infinitesimal}.
+A celebrated result of \citet{cook}, obtained from invoking the implicit function theorem to differentiate through the first order optimality conditions of $\theta_n$, gives the closed-form

 Since $I_n(z)$ does not depend on $\theta_{n,\epsilon,z}$, there is no need to re-solve the M-estimation problem for each $z$.
-Instead, we solve a linear system involving $H_n(\theta_n)$; we return to the computational aspects later.
+Instead, we solve a single linear system involving $H_n(\theta_n)$; we return to the computational aspects later.

 In this work, we are interested in the non-asymptotic statistical behavior of the influence function $I_n(z)$.
-To define the population limit, we denote the perturbed population minimizer with an $\eps$-fraction of the mass moved to $z$ as
+To define the population limit, we denote the perturbed population minimizer with an $\eps$-fraction of the mass moved to $z$ as,

 where $\delta_z$ denotes the point mass at $z$.
 The population influence function is defined similar to \eqref{eq:linearization-estimate} as the derivative

 If the Hessian $H_\star = \grad^2 F(\theta_\star)$ of the population objective \eqref{eq:population-min} is strictly positive definite at $\theta_\star$, we get a closed form expression similar to \eqref{eq:IF:closed-form} due to \citet{cook}: